apache/mxnet/docs/api/io.rst

       :type targets: Vector{Vector{SlicedNDArray}}

       The targets is a list of the same length as number of data provided by this provider.
-      Each element in the list is a ``Vector{SlicedNDArray}``.
-This vector described a spliting of this data batch into different slices, each slice is specified by a slice-ndarray pair, where *slice* specify the range of samples in the mini-batch that should be loaded into the corresponding *ndarray*.
+      Each element in the list is a list of :class:`SlicedNDArray`.
+This list described a spliting scheme of this data batch into different slices, each slice is specified by a slice-ndarray pair, where *slice* specify the range of samples in the mini-batch that should be loaded into the corresponding *ndarray*.